Saving $1.5M/year with insurance pricing tools for actuaries

 Pivoting away before high-fidelity designs

-At that point we had sketched and gotten positive feedback on a complete MVP for a self-service web app, which had features including progress indicators and a review system.
+Our project ended when the company deprioritized our entire team roadmap.
+At that point we had sketched and gotten positive feedback on a complete MVP for a self-service web app, which included a review system for easier collaboration.

 The value of showing incomplete ideas

-Sketches aren’t just for turning abstract ideas into artifacts you can discuss—they help you build your domain understanding, one chunk at a time.
+I learned a valuable approach to avoid getting stuck when designing for complex domains.
+Sketches aren’t just for turning abstract ideas into artifacts you can discuss—they help you build your domain understanding, one discussion at a time.